 Sooty was again from Walthamstow, and was also a neighbour’s cat who decided our side of the fence was the better option.
 We did try to prompt the neighbour that we were looking after their cat, until one day we went to prompt them, and it was a new neighbour.

 Little ‘Un, who appeared from somewhere.
-We never did find out why our little area of back gardens in Walthamstow produced so many stray cats – it wasn’t as if it was easy to get in or out of.
+We never did find out why our little area of back gardens in Walthamstow produced so many stray cats – it wasn’t as if it was easy to get in to or out of.
 Still, appear she did, and eventually took up residence.
 A very gentle cat and the one most at ease with visitors (human visitors, that is, though she got on well with all the other cats too).

 Dash – seen here against the unlikely background of a snowy garden (the first snow in Wellington in 30 years).
 His left eye was deformed (a condition called micro-ophthalmia), and he couldn’t see too well out of the other one, but that never stopped him scaling anything he could find.
 He was attacked and killed by two dogs in our own back garden in September 2013 (two so-called dogs, one nearly blind cat – dogs might rebel at being associated with the attackers).
 Dash has his own blog here (and see this page in particular), and it will be maintained by one or more of the other residents.